mikerae/logging-in-game/README.md

 IF the game is restarted with Lumber Jackie not at the Log Camp, her image remains at the start of a new game.
 ### Screen navigation buttons not working after code testing and clean up
 #### Unresolved
+### Move() is not restricted to tiles adjacent to the current tile
+#### Unresolved
+This is probably caused by the ajacentTiles set not being cleared correctly before being repolpulated after a move().

 ## Testing
 ##### [Back to Top](#contents "Contents")